 The museum is privately owned and run which means that the tickets aren't that cheap.
 As an adult you have to pay 9€.
 If you want to have an audio guide or book a guided tour through the museum you have to pay more.
 But it is definitely worth it!
 You can check out the website for more information.

 Museu Eròtic de Barcelona

-If you like the power of magic you have to visit the “Magician King – El Rei de la Magia”.
-Near the Plaça de Catalunya in the Born district you can find him.
-You can’t miss the remarkable red door on Carrer Princesa.
-The original shop was established in 1881 and with a history of over 135 years it is one of the world’s oldest shops and museums specialising in magic.
+If you like the power of magic you have to visit the "Magician King - El Rei de la Magia".
+You can find him in the Borne district.
+You can't miss the remarkable red door on Carrer Princesa.
+The original shop was established in 1881 and with a history of over 135 years it is one of the world's oldest shops and museums specialising in magic.

 The shop and the museum are divided.
 The museum is situated in Carrer Jonqueres just a few steps away from the original shop.
 The exhibition is small but it shows the history of magicians with old books, outfits and tools of magicians from earlier eras.
 There is also a original costume of Joaquim Partagas who is the founder of the museum.